 The above warranty is the only warranty either express or implied provided by ourselves for residential and commercial applications.
 Except as stated herein no other warranty, express or implied, is provided including any warranty of fitness for a particular purpose.
 No retailer, installer, dealer, distributor, agent or employee has authority to increase the scope or alter the terms or the coverage of this warranty.
 No agreement to repair or replace shall in any event act to extend the period of coverage of any warranty provided.
 In no event shall we be liable for any claim loss or damage arising from the purchase, use or the inability to use its products or from any form of special, indirect, incidental, or consequential damages including, without limitation, lost profits, emotional, multiple, punitive or exemplary damages, or legal fees.
 In no event shall we be liable for the costs of old or new materials other than LiViT LVT floors.
 In no event shall our liability exceed the amount we actually received for the sale of the defective materials concerned.
 Any claim under the terms of this warranty must be made within seven days of the date on which the defects first became known or first should have been discovered.
 All claims must be in writing and in order to make a claim under this warranty, evidence of the purchase date and the identity of the original purchaser and installation location must be provided.
 Without such proof, no warranty shall apply.

-The silence, the warmth, the comfort that this floor brings to a room, is in complete contrast to its name.
-LiViT floors are superbly cost-effective.
+LiViT LVT vinyl floors are superbly cost-effective floors.
 They're so easy to install, especially with the underlay already attached and this particular floor will make such a difference to your room that you'll scarcely believe the transformation.
-Hard-wearing and durable, and so easy to maintain, it's cleverly engineered to provide strength and stability and it's laid as a floating floor so that there's no need for any bonding to your subfloor, its interlocking edges enable anyone to lay this floor absolutely perfectly every single time, just like a professional would!
+Hard-wearing and durable, and so easy to maintain, the silence, the warmth, the comfort that this floor brings to a room, will knock your socks off.
+Cleverly engineered to provide strength and stability and laid as a floating floor so that there's no need for any bonding to your subfloor, its interlocking edges enable anyone to lay this floor absolutely perfectly every single time, just like a professional would!

 - £69.15 per pack including VAT - £57.63 per pack excluding VAT